Valentin-Kolesnikov/Valentin-Kolesnikov/README.md

 My name is not Valentin Kolesnikov.
 Ths is my precious nickname.
 I'm embarrassed to reveal my real name.

-Howeever it doesn't make me a bad developer.
+However it doesn't make me a bad developer.
 I am a junior.

 My dream is to be a great developer.
 But I have a more cherished dream, but I can't to reveal it because the dream won't come true, hahaha.